PLEASE READ THIS FIRST:

 Get this concoction to a rolling boil.
 You can do it on the grill, as I did in the competition, but it makes a big mess of the stock pot and you use a ton of coals.

 I am using two slabs of baby back ribs, each cut in half to give me four large rib portions.
-They will cook for less than a half of an hour.
+They will cook for maybe 15-20 minutes.
 After adding the ribs, the boil will die down.
 Once it gets rolling again, turn the heat down to medium.
 A parboil is partially cooking something through a boil, though a half hour in this boil will cook the ribs sufficiently.

 Rub: 1 1/2 cup brown sugar, 1/4 cup paprika, “a few” tablespoons each of onion powder & garlic powder, a tablespoon of cayenne pepper